 'I’ll just call a black and white to get rid of ‘em,’ Jack said.

 ‘No Jack.’
 Rosie was stern.
 ‘You don’t understand.
-I can’t have cops running in and out of my bar every night.
+I can’t have cops running in and out of my bar.
 It ruins business.
 People will label my bar as a trouble spot and go elsewhere.’

 Jack could see Rosie was concerned but there was something about the way this petite beauty kept composed and in charge that impressed him, if not even excited him a little.

-He watched Rosie while she leaned her elbows on the bar, slightly to his right with her body twisted around, looking over her shoulder to monitor the two offensive male patrons.
+He watched Rosie while she leaned her elbows on the bar looking over her shoulder to monitor the two offensive male patrons.
 As she turned back to face Jack she caught him staring at her.

 ‘What?’
 She said with a suspicious grin, her eyebrows raised in curiosity.

 ‘How come you never married, Rosie?’
 Jack asked, as his alcohol fueled inhibitions started to relax.
 ‘You’re a beautiful woman.
 Intelligent and obviously very successful…what’s the story?’
 He emptied a shot.